Alexei Sviatchenko

-Alexei Vadimovich Sviatchenko (Алексей Вадимович Святченко; born 24 March 1999) is a Russian pair skater who currently competes for Hungary.
-With his current skating partner, Maria Pavlova, he is a five-time ISU Grand Prix medalist, two-time ISU Challenger Series medalist, and two-time Hungarian national champion (2023–24).
+Alexei Vadimovich Sviatchenko (Алексей Вадимович Святченко, Alekszej Vadimovics Szvjatcsenko; born 24 March 1999) is a Russian and Hungarian pair skater who currently competes for Hungary.
+With his current skating partner, Maria Pavlova, he is the 2026 European bronze medalist, a five-time ISU Grand Prix medalist, two-time ISU Challenger Series medalist, and three-time Hungarian national champion (2023–24, 2026).

 Personal life

 Sviatchenko was born on 24 March 1999 in St. Petersburg, Russia.
 Fluent Russian, he has also been learning how to speak the Hungarian language.

 In March 2024, his girlfriend, former Russian ice dancer and choreographer, Sofia Evdokimova, announced that they were engaged.
 They married in April 2025.

 Career

 Early years and career for Russia

 Sviatchenko began learning how to skate in 2006.
 He became interested in the sport upon first seeing skaters at an ice rink and asked his mother to put him in lessons.
 He trained first as a single skater in Kolpino, a suburb of St. Petersburg, and at the age of 12 took up pair skating at the Figure Skating Club of St. Petersburg coached by Alexei Sokolov.

 Sviatchenko competed with his first partner, Daria Kvartalova, until 2019.
 The team competed at four junior international events together, most notably finishing third at the 2018 JGP Canada.
 Following his split with Kvartalova, Sviatchenko had two more short-lived partnerships for Russia, one with Anastasia Balabanova during the 2020–21 season, and another with Nadezhda Labazina the following year.
 Labazina/Sviatchenko had one international start together before parting ways, finishing ninth at the 2021 CS Denis Ten Memorial Challenge.